Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 Currently known as Aintree University Hospital NHS Foundation Trust, during the war years the hospital was renamed 1st Western General.
 Injured soldiers were transported via train to the Fazakerley Station.
 1st Western General Hospital was approximately 4 miles from where Maggie was born and raised.

 On August 17, 1917 he was discharged from 1st Western General and transferred to Llandyrnog Red Cross Auxiliary Hospital, Denbigh where he spent the next 42 days convalescing.
 The admission sheet states: “Galvanism.
 Gait improved markedly.
 Suffering from shell shock.”
-It seems likely that the shell shock was primarily a result of being buried alive at Gallipoli.
+It seems likely that the shell shock was primarily a consequence of being buried alive at Gallipoli.

 The photo below is from his time at Heaton Park.
 He is on the front row, 2nd from the left, below.
 Note the two wounded stripes and good conduct chevron (marking two-years Service without censure) on his left sleeve.